Cray-HPE/docs-csm/operations/image_management/Upload_and_Register_an_Image_Recipe.md

    key = "CSM_RELEASE_VERSION"
    value = "1.2.5"
    key = "SLE_VERSION"
-   value = "15sp4
+   value = "15sp4"

    [link]
    path = "s3://ims/recipes/2233c82a-5081-4f67-bec4-4b59a60017a6/recipe.tar.gz"
    etag = ""
    type = "s3"
    ```

-### Build an Image from an IMS Templated Recipe
+### Build an image from an IMS templated recipe

-The procedure to build an image from an IMS recipe that uses templating does not change.
+(`ncn-mw#`) The procedure to build an image from an IMS recipe that uses templating does not change.
 Follow the normal IMS create
 procedure, specifying the recipe's ID value in the job's `--artifact-id` parameter.
 The IMS job will start as normal,
 but after downloading the recipe from S3, there will be an indication that IMS is templating the recipe in the job's
 `fetch-recipe` container log.